-2. Adaptation to climate risks The Climate Risk Monitor (CRM) project.
-The Assessor also visits the project for an inspection.
+2. Adaptation to The Climate Risk also visits the project for an inspection.
 Dutch Green Building Council then carries out spot checks, called the Quality Assurance (QA).
-This QA is periodically reviewed by parent organisation BRE.
-CRM is a geographic information system (GIS) that uses geographical files, graphs and tables.
-By doing so, CRM simulates the various climate scenarios from the KNMI to assess climate risk at the property level. officers.
-(Automated) quality measures are in place.
-The properties are plotted in the CRM to identify climate risks for each building.
-In addition, the Fund uses an external advisor to assess the vulnerability of the properties to climate risk.
-No data is estimated in the CRM.
+This QA is periodically reviewed by parent organization BRE.
+CRM is a geographic quality measures are in place.
+The properties are No data is climate risks Monitor (CRM) information system (GIS) that uses geographical files, graphs and tables.
+By doing so, CRM simulates the various climate scenarios from the KNMI to assess climate risk at the property level. plotted in the CRM to identify climate risks for each building.
+In addition, the Fund uses an external advisor to assess the vulnerability of the properties to climate risk. estimated in the CRM.
 Data used to assess the vulnerability of the properties to climate risks is partially based on desktop research and estimated by the external advisor.
 3. Enhance local biodiversity N/A, the Fund is designing a plan N/A N/A N/A 4.
 Tenant satisfaction and engagement Keepfactor and a.s.r.'s internal administration system Keepfactor has controls in place to ensure data quality and checks the consistency and interpretation of questions.
 The data in the a.s.r. internal administration system has a four eyes principle.
 The answers of the Keepfactor survey are processed by an external provider.
 The data in the a.s.r. internal administration system is collected by the property and asset managers and reviewed by the Fund control department.
 No data is estimated.
-5. Employee satisfaction and development The Employee Mood Monitor (eMood®), a tool, designed to provide up-to-date information on the well-being and connectedness of a.s.r.'s employees.
-Internal controls are in place to ensure eMood meets all compliancy and privacy requirements.
-Weekly online tool No data is estimated.
-5. Employee satisfaction and development Internal a.s.r. financial system Financial data is subject to internal controls and controls by our external auditor The amount devoted to training and development and devoted to sustainable employability is compared to the annual salaries No data is estimated.
+5. Employee satisfaction and development the Employee Mood Monitor (eMood®): a tool, designed to provide up-to-date information on the well-being and connectedness of a.s.r.'s employees.
+Internal controls are in place to ensure eMood® meets all compliancy and privacy requirements.
+Weekly online tool No data is estimated

-inclusion 5.
-Employee satisfaction and development Diversity, equity & inclusion Denison Scan is a tool designed to measure the progress within the organisation.
+5. Employee satisfaction and development Diversity, equity & inclusion Denison Scan is a tool designed to measure the progress within the organisation.
 Anonymous surveys are processed into integral results by an external supplier.
-Annual online survey No data is estimated ----------- -- --- --- ---------------------- -------------------------
+Annual online survey No data is estimated -- -- --- ---------------------- ----------------------